Video game addiction: Controversy and alternative viewpoints

-Michael Brody, M.D., head of the TV and Media Committee of the American Academy of Child and Adolescent Psychiatry, stated in a 2007 press release that "... there is not enough research on whether or not video games are addictive."
-However, Brody also cautioned that for some children and adolescents, "... it displaces physical activity and time spent on studies, with friends, and even with family."
+Michael Brody, M.D., head of the TV and Media Committee of the American Academy of Child and Adolescent Psychiatry, stated in a 2007 press release that "there is not enough research on whether or not video games are addictive."
+However, Brody also cautioned that for some children and adolescents, video games can displace "physical activity and time spent on studies, with friends, and even with family."

 A major issue concerns the lack of consistent measures and definitions and of acquisition of follow-up data.
 Furthermore, the study design quality has not greatly improved between the 2000s and 2017.
 For instance, most studies measured internet gaming behaviors in terms of frequency of use (total time spent), without considering the type of game (e.g., MMORPG), the social context (e.g., physically or virtually with friends), nor the motivations (e.g., competitive, achievement-oriented "grinding").
+Population-level evidence from the COVID-19 period indicates that the amount of time spent gaming, by itself, was not meaningfully associated with mental-health status.
 Although the amount of time spent was postulated by Johanssonn and Götestam in 2004 to lead to pathological behaviors, it is unclear whether the time spent is a cause or a consequence of pathological use.
 These criticisms, however, mostly pertain to Western research since there is more data of higher quality available in Asian regions, where the Internet gaming disorder is more prevalent.

 A survey conducted in 2019 of 214 scholars shown that 60.8% agreed that pathological video game use could be a mental health problems, whereas 30.4% were skeptical.
 However, only 49.7% agreed with the DSM-5 definition of Internet gaming disorder, and 56.5% to the definition of the World Health Organization.
 Most scholars were worried that WHO's and DSM-5's inclusion of Internet gaming disorder was "overpathologizing normal youth" and "precipitated moral panic over video games".
 This indicates a lack of consensus on the issue as of 2019.

 A study published in 2010 reviewed the findings of video game addiction by use of a motorcycle riding computer game with 17 users.
-9 of the users were “abstinent ecstasy users” and the other 8 served as the control group.
+9 of the users were "abstinent ecstasy users" and the other 8 served as the control group.
 The 2 groups had their dopamine releases monitored throughout the test.
 After playing, the control group showed reduced dopamine D2 receptor occupancy of 10.5% in the caudate compared to former baseline levels.
 The abstinent group reported no changes in their dopamine receptors.